dolthub/dolt/README.md

 ```

 ### From Source
-Alternatively clone this repository and then, assume you cloned the repository into your home directory:
+Alternatively clone this repository and then, assuming you cloned the repository into your home directory:
 ```
 $ cd ~/dolt/go
 $ go install ./cmd/dolt